sidakyntiso/bridgr/README.md

 scores and the implied ranks (among commonly graded students).
 Further, an analysis of variance F-test suggests that the grader distributions are significantly different.
-Therefore, evidence from the commonly graded students suggests that the traditional grading techniques may produce significant grading bias in the aggregrate.
+Therefore, evidence from the commonly graded students suggests that traditional grading techniques may produce significant grading bias in this class.

 ``` r
 # Evaluate grading bias using bridging observations